haczprox/commit-lister/README.md

 The default path uses Github's RESTful api, and the CLI API is used as a fallback.

+It contains an healthcheck endpoint provided by SmallRye, which can be helpful when thinking of deployments to K8s environments.

 To list the commits for a given repo, the application exposes a paginated endpoint which expects the owner and name of the repository.
-To call the endpoints, and check more information about the parameters and response, use the open-api documentation accessible at `http://localhost:8080/api-docs/`
+To call the endpoints, and check more information about the parameters and response, use the open-api documentation accessible at `http://localhost:8080/api-docs/`.

+To take a look at all libs in use we can use the dev UI, which will show up the list of libraries, as well as a link to their documentation.

+## Current limitations

+The current solution has a few limitations due to time constraints:

+* The number of commits fetched from each repository was set to 500.
+This was done to both simplify the process, and because unauthenticated access to GitHub's API is limited to 50 calls per hour.
+* Timeouts can be configured.
+Fallback method calling can also be improved.
+* Error codes should be improved.
+* Tests include only a few cases, full coverage is still far.